 What are the expectations for residency at Stanford?

 Fellows and Partners benefit the most from their participation if they are on campus most days of the week.
 During fall, winter and spring quarters DCI has full-time programming.
 During the summer quarter, DCI provides two transformation sessions and a community event early in the quarter.
 DCI participants can choose the level of engagement that works for them during the summer quarter.

 Is there office space for Fellows on campus?

-Yes, the DCI has a community space in the heart of campus where Fellows can work and connect with one another.
+Yes, the DCI has a community space in the heart of campus where fellows and partners can work, relax and connect with one another.

 What accommodations are available for individuals with disabilities?

 The Diversity & Access Office assists the Stanford Distinguished Careers Institute (DCI) with ensuring that its programs and services are accessible to individuals with disabilities.
 If you need a disability-related accommodation or have questions about accessing a classroom, please contact 650-725-0326 (voice), 650-723-1216 (TTY), or email: email@example.com.